KeLi-gavin/CS8750/README.md

 - **evaluation/** contains the scripts we used to generate the sample of triples about the semantic web and evaluate our approach.

-Some files have been removed form the repository for github limitations on big files.
-Send an email to danilo_dessi@unica.it (Danilo Dessì) to get a copy of them.

 ## Usage